seedcode/vagrant-base-config/README.md

 # vagrant-base-config
 Starting point for working with vagrant boxes.
+This is what we use for developing [DayBack](https://appexchange.salesforce.com/listingDetail?listingId=a0N30000000qp64EAA).
 Inlcudes nodejs, nginx, php5, git, and CLI for CenturyLink cloud.

 Core Dev Software